Bidur-Khanal/Bidur-Khanal.github.io/_pages/about.md

 ## News ##

+[**July 2024**] Presented our paper titled "Investigating the robustness of vision transformers against label noise in medical image classification" at EMBC, 2024 [Oral].

+[**July 2024**] Our paper titled "Active Label Refinement for Robust Training of Imbalanced Medical Image Classification Tasks in the Presence of High Label Noise" got accepted at MICCAI, 2024.

+[**May 2024**] Joined NVIDIA as Camera Software Quality Intern for summer 3 months.

 [**Oct 2023**] Gave a short talk on my PhD research at PhD Research Showcase, in Industrial Associates Fall 2023 Symposium, Rochester, NY.